 What is a good noise-to-speed gauge?
 Expect to hear only subtle wind noise between 55-65mph.
 This is normal.
 From 65mph and up you can expect audible wind noise but not overly intrusive.
 Don’t expect the Wrangler to offer similar sound deadening to that of a premium SUV.
-The Wrangler’s are purpose built and more utilitarian in design, so it lacks a lot or sound dampening and padding other manufactures in a similar category.
+The Wrangler is purpose-built and more utilitarian in design, so it lacks a lot of sounds dampening and padding other manufactures in a similar category.

 Freedom Panel Alignment

 The panels are thin and designed from SMC (Sheet Molding Compound).
-Sheet Molding Compound is a made up of a compressed fiberglass-base.
-SMC is used in applications where high strength and light weight is required.
-There is absolutely no sound-deadening properties built into it.
+Sheet Molding Compound is made up of a compressed fiberglass base.
+SMC is used in applications where high strength and lightweight are required.
+There are absolutely no sound-deadening properties built into it.